aam29dc/x86-AT_T-linux/README.md

 	movl $30, (%eax)
 ````
 ______________________________________________________________________________________________________________________________________________________
-enter is the same as seting up the stack frame, and local variables. leave is the same as restoring stack frame back
+`enter $0, $0` is the same as seting up the stack frame, and local variables. `leave` is the same as restoring stack frame back
 ````assembly
 .globl func
 .type func, @function